Sanster/llm-labeling-ui/README.md

 - The backend code is implemented in python, the frontend code is precompiled, so it can run without a nodejs environment
 - The Chatbot UI uses localStorage to save data, with a size limit of 5MB, the LLM Labeling UI can load local data when starting the service, with no size limit
 - Web interaction:
-  - You can view data in pages
+  - You can browse the data in pages.
   - You can directly modify/delete model's response results
   - A confirmation button has been added before deleting the conversation message
-  - Display the number of messages and token length in the current dialogue
+  - Display the number of messages and token length in the current conversation
   - You can modify the system prompt during the dialogue
+  - Replace string in current conversation
+  - Filter conversations by messages count
+- Useful [command line tools](#command-line-tools) to help you clean/manage your data, such as language cleaning, duplicate removal, embedding cluster, etc.

 ## Quick Start